micaelajuarez/search-engine-challenge/README.md

 ## Pre-requisites
 This program requires installation of Python 3.8+.
 It should only be used to search .txt files written in English characters.
+Words should be separated by spaces to be read distinctively.

 ## Usage
 To run this program, a valid absolute path is needed as an argument, as per the next example: